EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 # Contributing a node to EdgeNet

-Anyone who wishes to do socan contribute a node to the EdgeNet project – it just takes five minutes – and thereby support the not-for-profit research that is conducted on the platform.
+Anyone who wishes to do so can contribute a node to the EdgeNet project – it just takes five minutes – and thereby support the not-for-profit research that is conducted on the platform.

 A node is a machine, virtual or physical, that